About the course

 PowerPoint Design Introduction

-As business presentations become more visual, the use of image effects, or applying visuals more quickly has become paramount.
-Participants will learn a range of effects and how using combinations of these can create thrilling new visuals or keep them within the context of the organisations brand ethos.
+Everyone inserts an picture into PowerPoint – but many simply make it smaller, and put it to the bottom right of the side!
+As business presentations become more visual, applying visuals more quickly, and more engagingly has become paramount.
+Participants will learn a range of effects, editing, photomotion, image composition and more.
+Getting familiar with the functions enables participants to create thrilling new visuals, or keep them within the context of their organisations brand ethos.

 Document Design: Templates, Layouts, Notes and Interactive.PDF